AimWhy/vue-function-api/README.md

 # Misc

-- `vue-function-api` will keep updated with `Vue3.x` API.
+- `@aimwhy/vue-function-api` will keep updated with `Vue3.x` API.
 When `3.0` released, you can replace this library seamlessly.
-- `vue-function-api` only relies on `Vue2.x` itself.
+- `@aimwhy/vue-function-api` only relies on `Vue2.x` itself.
 Wheather `Vue3.x` is released or not, it's not affect you using this library.
-- Due the the limitation of `Vue2.x`'s public API. `vue-function-api` inevitably introduce some extract workload.
+- Due the the limitation of `Vue2.x`'s public API. `@aimwhy/vue-function-api` inevitably introduce some extract workload.
 It doesn't concern you if you are now working on extreme environment.

 [wrapper]: https://github.com/vuejs/rfcs/blob/function-apis/active-rfcs/0000-function-api.md#why-do-we-need-value-wrappers